Bermuda Lawn Guide

 Time to Seed

 The best time to plant new Bermuda grass seed is when daytime temps are in the 80’s.
 (Late spring / early summer.)
 This is the “sweet spot” but it also can be planted during the summer months if LOTS of water is available.
 Do not plant Bermuda seed in the early spring or fall.
 Use PGF Complete to fertilize the new seed at the bag rate of one bag 18 pound (not 40) per 5000 sq ft.
 DO NOT use a starter fertilizer.
 Use PGF Complete.

 How to Seed

 It’s best to treat the lawn for weeds (no pre-emergent for 3 months prior) at least 2-3 weeks BEFORE seeding and make sure there has been good rain or watering since the treatment.
 Weed killers MUST be gone first.
 You must have rain to wash away weed killers.

-Heavily rake the area or rent a bladed DETHATCHER which will loosen up the soil and thatch.
+Heavily rake the area or rent a bladed DETHATCHER / SCARIFIER which will loosen up the soil and thatch.
+DOC BOUGHT THIS ONE.
 Bermuda seed likes to be 1/8” to ¼” deep.
 (Watch the video below)